Page title background

 3. Supports a Dual Diagnosis

 As previously mentioned, substance misuse and mental health disorders often go hand in hand.
-Rehab centers that offer dual-diagnosis treatment seek to treat the person as a whole and assess patients for co-occurring mental health conditions.
+Rehab centers that offer treatment seek to treat the person as a whole and assess patients for co-occurring mental health conditions.
 A dual diagnosis requires creating a custom plan for each patient’s needs and addressing any recovery obstacles specific to them.

 Woman talking on a mobile phone